y011/idiot/README.md

       ...
       - MyUserCheck

-When testing, you might want to edit your config to enable debug loggin, make the checks run more frequently and lower the snooze intervals with a config like this:
+When testing, you might want to edit your config to enable debug logging, make the checks run more frequently and lower the snooze intervals with a config like this:

     debug_logging:  true
     check_interval: 10